chris-bc/esp32-gravity/Features.md

 ## Features TODO

+* FUZZ overflow will eventually run out of memory and fail inelegantly
 * Web Server serving a page and various endpoints
     * Since it's more useful for a Flipper Zero implementation, I'll build it with a console API first
     * Once complete can decide whether to go ahead with a web server